FatCharlie/DiscoBox/README.md

 $\small\textit{Lib and Bromberg have already experimentally encoded four qubits in 16 spatial modes of a photon as part of an eight-qubit cluster state.
 }$

 Which gives us 4 logical qubits per photon.
 If you want to build a full GHZ state from registers 1,2&3 via an H and two CNOT gates you can totally do that.
-Brandt et al. demonstrated exactly this kind of intra-photon gate experimentally, a two-qubit CNOT using the OAM and radial degrees of freedom on a single photon.
+Brandt et al. demonstrated exactly this intra-photon gate experimentally, a two-qubit CNOT using the OAM and radial degrees of freedom on a single photon.

 ## The Math of it